the plate method is the GOAT: a quick & dirty guide to meal balance

 Poor carbs.
 Their reputation is on a nonstop rollercoaster ride, decade by decade.
 By this decade, there are at least a dozen reasons that we end up being mean to carbs, but we don’t need to be.
 Carbs are important because they give our bodies faster energy than protein and fats.
 There are a few different types of carbs, complex and simple.
 Sorry to sound like a broken record, but my guide expands on this way more.

-In short, going carb-free tends to be unsustainable and a sad time bc carbs are delicious.
+In short, going carb-free tends to be unsustainable and a sad time because carbs are delicious.
 Also, that can lead to a restrict/binge cycle fast.
 I work with a lot of people to figure out how to have all the tasty carbs in portions that make sense and without guilt or shame.
 It’s possible, I promise!
 Remember, nutrition is about patterns over time, not “perfect” meals all the time.

 Also, it’s also important to get a handle on carbs because this is where most of our soluble fiber comes from, not non-starchy vegetables.
 Surprise!
 Non-starchy vegetables have mostly insoluble fiber, but carby foods like beans, fruit, nuts, and seeds are the undeniable fiber powerhouses.
 Fiber is important for feeling full, for blood sugar and cholesterol management, and for having good poops.
 Low/no carbs means low/no fun, fiber, or fulfilling BMs.